Kyleh2420/kyleh2420.github.io/docs/IEEE/IEEE.md

 ### Soldering Workshop

-For the fall 2023 soldering workshop, I created and programmed an ATTiny261A to play Simon Says.
+For the Fall 2023 soldering workshop, I created and programmed an ATTiny261A to play Simon Says.
 Using Fusion360 and JLCPCB, I manufactured a PCB that students would learn to solder on.
 Ultimately, the goal was to provide students with a credit-card sized trinket that they could be proud of making.

+#### Creating the schematic

+#### Component Choices

+#### Prototyping and Programming

+#### Running the Workshop

+The workshop is set

 ### Open Program Space